fortran-lang/fpm/CONTRIBUTING.md

 It's up to you to provide a strong argument to convince the community of the benefits of this feature.
 Please provide as much detail and context as possible.
-If possible, include a mocked-up snippet of what the output or behavior would look like with this feature implemented.
+If applicable, include a mocked-up snippet of what the output or behavior would look like with this feature implemented.
 "Crazy", out-of-the-box ideas are especially welcome.
 It's quite possible that we're not considering an unusually creative solution.